Muhammad-Saleem-gh/BTC-1-Day-Data-Multi-Timeframe-EMA-Confluence-Trading-Analysis/README.md

 # BTC-1-Day-Data-Multi-Timeframe-EMA-Confluence-Trading-Analysis
 This repository contains a Python script for analyzing Bitcoin (BTC/USDT) price action using multi-timeframe EMAs, previous day levels, session highs/lows, trendlines, and trade confluence strategies.

-Features include:
+Features

-Aggregation of 5-minute candles into 1H and 4H timeframes.
+Multi-Timeframe Aggregation: Converts 5-minute candles into 1H and 4H timeframes for higher timeframe analysis.

-Calculation of Previous Day High/Low/Close for support/resistance analysis.
+Previous Day Levels: Calculates High, Low, and Close of the previous day for support/resistance analysis.

-Identification of trading sessions (Asian, London, New York) and session ranges.
+Trading Sessions: Identifies key sessions (Asian, London, New York) and their high/low ranges.

-EMA20 and EMA50 analysis for trend direction, pullbacks, and support/resistance.
+EMA Analysis: Computes EMA20 and EMA50 for trend direction, pullbacks, and support/resistance zones.

-Detection of EMA reactions, breaks, and retests.
+EMA Reactions: Detects price reactions, breaks, and retests of EMAs.

-Multi-layered confluence signals combining EMAs, previous day levels, sessions, trendlines, liquidity sweeps, and Fair Value Gaps (FVG).
+Confluence Signals: Combines EMAs, previous day levels, session highs/lows, trendlines, liquidity sweeps, and Fair Value Gaps (FVG) for stronger signals.

-Automatic trade setup suggestions with Entry, Stop Loss, and Take Profit levels.
+Trade Setup Suggestions: Provides Entry, Stop Loss, and Take Profit levels based on EMA setups.

-Confluence scoring system to quantify the strength of trade signals.
+Confluence Scoring: Quantifies the strength of trade signals with a multi-layer confluence score.

-Visualization using mplfinance with EMAs, key levels, and trade markers.
+Visualization: Uses mplfinance to plot candlesticks, EMAs, key levels, and trade markers for easy analysis.

-Purpose:
+Purpose

 This script is designed for traders and analysts to identify high-probability trade setups by combining technical indicators and market structure in a systematic way.
+It provides a clear framework for multi-timeframe analysis and visualizing key levels.

-Dependencies:
+Dependencies

 pandas